 7) FIFA Rules and Penalty Kicks

 - FIFA Fair Play Guidelines in effect for all players, coaches and parents.

 - Substitutions do not require referee permission and are done on-the-fly or during play stoppage.

 - All free kicks are indirect with opponents no closer than 5-yards away.

 - No throw-ins.
 The ball is spotted on the touch-line (side line) for an indirect free kick with opponents no closer than 5-yards away.
 Players may not attempt to score directly from a touch-line restart.

 - If the ball hits the ceiling, it is a drop-ball directly below the point of contact.

-- Corner kicks and goal kicks are as normal; however, keepers cannot punt or drop-kick the ball or throw the ball overhand and must roll the ball into play.
+- Corner kicks and goal kicks are as normal; however, keepers cannot punt, drop-kick the ball or throw the ball overhand and must roll the ball into play.
 A goal may not be scored directly from a goal kick.

 - Keepers may handle the ball within the goal area.
-They may handle the ball slightly outside the area as long as both feet are in the goal area.
+They may handle the ball outside the area as long as both feet are in the goal area.
 If the keeper steps out of the goal area to handle the ball, an indirect free kick is awarded.
 A PK is awarded if handling the ball outside the goal area results in denying an obvious goal scoring opportunity.

-- Keepers can come out of the goal area and play as an out player, but cannot score.
-If they score the goal does not count and the game is restarted with a goal kick.
+- Keepers can come out of the goal area and play as an out player.

 - Fouls that deny an obvious goal scoring opportunity will result in a PK.
 If there is a serious foul outside the goal area, the referee has the discretion and authority to award a PK to the offended team.